-The iQmetrix contactless payment solution, Pay Anywhere, not only reduces dependency on physical workstations but also satisfies the customer's growing need for convenient, on-the-spot payments.
-When they’re ready to pay and go, retailers who leverage the mobile payment technology of Pay Anywhere can send a payment link to the customer’s device.
+The iQmetrix contactless payment solution, Remote Pay, not only reduces dependency on physical workstations but also satisfies the customer’s growing need for convenient, on-the-spot payments.
+When they’re ready to pay and go, retailers who leverage the mobile payment technology of the iQmetrix remote payment functionality can send a payment link to the customer’s device.
 In-store payments taken anywhere is the future of telecom retail so businesses who want to stay ahead need to invest now.

-Learn more about Pay Anywhere and why it’s the natural evolution of telecom retail success.
+Learn more about Remote Pay and why it’s the natural evolution of telecom retail success.